KittyGiraudel/site/_posts/2012-03-03-another-sass-button-library.md

 <blockquote class="pull-quote--right">Always validate user input in your custom functions.</blockquote>

 Yes, it takes a decent amount of space.
 Yes, it makes the mixin longer.
-Yes, it's a pain in the ass to right.
-On the other hand, if the user makes a mistake with one of the argument, he'll know what's going on, or why the mixin didn't output anything.
+Yes, it's a pain in the ass to write.
+On the other hand, if the user makes a mistake with one of the arguments, he'll know what's going on, or why the mixin didn't output anything.

 Note how we use the new `function-exists` from Sass 3.3 to make sure the functions set in `$btn-border` and `$btn-hover` variables actually exists.
-We could push the tests further by making sure it's one of `saturate`, `desaturate`, `darken`, `lighten`, `adjust-hue`, `grayscale`, `complement`, `invert` but I feel like we do a pretty good job covering potential mistakes here.
+We could push the tests further by making sure it's one of `saturate`, `desaturate`, `darken`, `lighten`, `adjust-hue`, `grayscale`, `complement` or `invert` but I feel like we already do a pretty good job covering potential mistakes here.
 </section>
 <section id="final-thoughts">
 ## Final thoughts [#](#final-thoughts)